About this book

 One day, an old woman offers Tokyo seeds, telling him they will grow into whatever he wishes.
 Tokyo and his grandfather are astonished when the seeds grow into a forest so lush that it takes over the entire city overnight.
 Soon the whole city has gone wild, with animals roaming where cars once drove.
 But is this a problem to be surmounted, or a new way of living to be embraced?

 With Tokyo Digs a Garden, Jon-Erik Lappano and Kellen Hatanaka have created a thoughtful and inspiring fable of environmentalism and imagination.

-Selected for the CCBC Best Books for Children and Teens, starred selection 2016
+- Commended CCBC Best Books for Children and Teens, starred selection, 2016

-Short-listed for the Elizabeth Mrazik-Cleaver Canadian Picture Book Award 2016
+- Short-listed Elizabeth Mrazik-Cleaver Canadian Picture Book Award, 2016